gergo85/oc-paste-content/README.md

 # Paste Content plugin
-Use this plugin if you want to paste predetermined HTML content to the blog post or other text.
+Use this plugin if you want to paste predetermined HTML content (snippets) to the blog post or other text.

 ## Advantages
 * __It works with any plugin__ (e.g. Blog, News & Newsletter, Content Plus).
-* __Show own HTML content__ in the any kind of texts on the front-end.
+* __Easy to manage snippets__ on the Paste Content page.

 ## Usage steps
-1 Add a new content on the __Settings > CMS > Paste Content__ page.
+1. Add a new content on the __Settings > CMS > Paste Content__ page.
-2 __Paste the code__ of content to the blog post or other text.
+1. __Paste the code__ of content to the blog post or other text.
-3 Use the __paste__ Twig filter on the front-end pages.
+1. Use the __paste__ Twig filter on the front-end pages.

 ## Example
 __Predetermined content__

 Code: {{ads}}

 Text: ADVERTISEMENT HERE

 __Blog post__

 Lorem ipsum dolor sit amet, nibh aute et sodales at arcu, urna libero, euismod pharetra vestibulum tristique praesent.
 Ligula integer natoque ut praesent sapien, ligula placerat nisl neque id commodi, quis dictum sit erat ante mollis nascetur.

 {{ads}}